 Thing is in addition to being a Christian I'm also a Historian, an amateur one but a Historian none the less.
 I'd like to know what they thought, regardless of how much it matters.
 And today we have on every issue advocates of every position imaginable wanting to make it sound like the Early Church Fathers agreed with them, when they didn't even all agree with each other.

 With the "Apostolic Fathers" especially, they were never even concerned with interpreting The Bible, they were usually just repeating and paraphrasing it.
 And so what they say can be as open for interpretation as The Bible is, or more so since each one wrote far less (that has survived at least) then Paul did.
-And it is in that context that what The Bible says shall be very relevant to this post, as well as that these quotes are sometimes of them quoting Scripture.
+And it is in that context that what The Bible says shall be very relevant to this post, as well as that these quotes are some of them quoting Scripture.
 And I've already made my main Sola Scirptura arguments for Universalism.
 And I may do more.

 In fact since I became a Universalsit I've written entire posts on this blog that to someone who doesn't know what else I believe could be interpreted as consistent with Eternal Torment, or even assumed to lean that way by those who just assume that's the default view.
 Like most recently What does Lawlessness mean in The New Testament.
 Where I say those condemned for Lawlessness are those trying to justify themselves by the Law, since they inevitably fail.
 I never clarified what they were being condemned to, but obviously those who know this blog know I didn't meant unending torment.

 And also I wasn't always a Universalist, I changed my mind on that over time.
 And since I've shown many pagan belief systems believed in eternal suffering, how many young Christians even in the earliest generation made assumptions that their study of Scripture would later refute?
 And then there was a transitional phase where I most posts where I intentionally avoided the subject.
 And my blog mainly about Prophecy I almost never directly allude to my Soterology.